- Grade Level:

 - State Standards:

-George Washington Carver National Monument preserves the birthplace and childhood home of George Washington Carver, renowned scientist, educator, and humanitarian.
-Carver was a prolific writer and artist.
-This contest strengthens writing skills and encourages artistic expression.
+George Washington Carver National Monument preserves the birthplace and childhood home of George Washington Carver, renowned scientist and educator who was also a prolific letter writer and artist.
+This contest strengthens writing skills, encourages artistic expression, and addresses STREAM objectives.

 Entry Rules and Submission

-- must be submitted by a teacher, including home educators
+- must be submitted by a teacher or home educator

-- limit one essay and/or art piece, per student; no group projects
+- limit one essay and one art piece per student; no group projects

-- artwork, 2-D or 3-D, may be created digitally or with traditional materials, must not exceed 24” on any side, and include a title; submit 1-2 photos of entry, as .jpg or .pdf
+- 2-D or 3-D artwork, digital or traditional materials, must not exceed 24” on any side, and include a title; submit my mail, in person, or e-mail one photo as .jpg or .pdf

-- essays limited to 500 words, typed or hand-written, and must include a title; essays may be submitted as .doc, .docx, .pdf, .jpg, or .rtf
+- essays limited to 500 words, typed or hand-written, and must include a title; submit my mail, in person, or e-mail one file as .doc, .pdf, or .jpg

 Partners: The George Washington Carver National Monument 3rd & 4th Grade Art and Essay Contest is generously supported by Department of Teacher Education - Missouri Southern State University, Carver Birthplace Association, Spiva Center for the Arts, and Volunteers In Parks at the park.
 Thanks to each and every one!